eflumerf/styleguide/dune-daq-cppguide.md

 second half.

-Note you should *not* just repeat the comments given with the function declaration, in the `.hh` file or wherever.
+Note you should *not* just repeat the comments given with the function declaration, in the `.hpp` file or wherever.
 It's okay to recapitulate briefly what the function does, but the focus of the comments should be on how it does it.